discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 <Card title="Hammer Skills">

-All of your Hammer skills are useful in some situation and all with the exception of <Skill name="Wind Storm"/> (Air 4) and <Skill name="Immutable Stone"/> (Earth 4) will be used for DPS.
+All of your Hammer skills are useful in some situations and all except <Skill name="Wind Storm"/> (Air 4) and <Skill name="Immutable Stone"/> (Earth 4) will be used for DPS.

 If you need to auto-attack to bridge the gap between skills, you'd ideally want to only do so in <Skill name="Earth Attunement"/> and partially <Skill name="Air Attunement"/>.

 Some of them bring nice extra utility, like:

 - <Skill name="Crashing Font"/> heals you for each enemy you hit with it.
 - <Skill name="Cleansing Typhoon"/> cleanses conditions from you.
 - <Skill name="Whirling Stones"/> blocks projectiles.

-This can sometimes be quite handy, however all of these skills are used in the rotation so you will not want to delay them too long usually.
+This can sometimes be quite handy, however, all of these skills are used in the rotation so you will not want to delay them too long usually.

 </Card>

 <Card title="Utility Skills">

-As a Catalyst, you gain access to Augments.
+As a Catalyst, you gain access to augments.
 You will be using two of them by default, namely <Skill name="Relentless Fire"/> and <Skill name="Shattering Ice"/>.
-Other Aguments listed in the situational skills section can also be useful.
+Other augments listed in the situational skills section can also be useful.

-Augments grant you a buff and gain a bonus effect when casted near their corresponding sphere.
+Augments grant you a buff and gain a bonus effect when cast near their corresponding sphere.
 This is usually either a duration increase for the buff or a cooldown decrease for the skill.

 For example, <Skill name="Relentless Fire"/> will grant you a damage increase for 5 seconds.
-This is increased by 3 additional seconds when casted near a <Skill id="63458"/>.
+This is increased by 3 additional seconds when cast near a <Skill id="63458"/>.
 Therefore, you usually want to use them in the corresponding attunement.

 </Card>

 <Card title="Conjures">

 Conjures are specific to the Elementalist class.

 - Casting a Conjure skill will give the weapon to you as a bundle replacing your weapon skills and leave one copy on the ground for yourself or an ally to pick up.
 - In fractals, you will mostly use these to precast additional damage at the start of the fight and between phases.
 Some Conjures will be used only for CC.

 The most common Conjure you will always run is <Skill name="Conjure Fiery Greatsword"/> (FGS).

 - <Skill name="Firestorm"/> is the most used skill on this weapon.
 It deals constant damage in the targeted area and can therefore be precasted before the fight or between phases for extra burst.
 - If you pick up the FGS in the middle of your rotation, <Skill name="Fiery Rush"/> usually offers more damage than auto-attacking on your regular weapon set.
 It also rushes you to the enemy and is therefore great for mobility.
 - <Skill name="Fiery Whirl"/> is also great for mobility.
 It also does a decent amount of damage when used with the Special Action Key to get multiple hits on Arkk.